top of page

 Digital Tech Café

-Addressing the digital divide, our weekly Digital Tech Café at the Kenilworth Centre has been running since Autumn 2022.
-Volunteers from Cheylesmore Good Neighbours, Warwick University, Kenilworth School 6th Form, and CK volunteers and staff offer free digital support, helping attendees develop IT skills and gain confidence with technology—all over a friendly cup of tea.
+Our Digital Tech Café at The Kenilworth Centre has been running since Autumn 2022, helping to bridge the digital divide.
+Volunteers from Cheylesmore Good Neighbours, Warwick University, Kenilworth School 6th Form, and our own CK team offer free digital support to help participants develop IT skills, build confidence, and stay connected — all over a friendly cup of tea or coffee.

 Arts & Crafts Sessions

-Tuesday Hub with St. Vincent de Paul (SVP)
+Tuesday Hub – St. Vincent de Paul (SVP)

 Dementia Support